Oklahoma

 OK provides, to each eligible healthcare entity, Special Universal Services for telemedicine providers.
 This includes the provision of bandwidth per standards as recommended by the Federal Communications Commission sufficient for providing telemedicine services including the telemedicine line, reasonable installation and network termination equipment owned and operated by the eligible provider.
 See statute for additional eligibility requirements.

-The OK Dept. of Health established a statewide telemedicine network: Oklahoma Center for Telemedicine (Office of Telehealth)
+The OK Dept. of Health established a statewide telemedicine network.

 A licensed dentist may allow a dental hygienist with an elder care advanced procedure permit to treat patients under general supervision by utilizing teledentistry on a patient in: